wzxha/Viscosity/README.md

 <br/>
 Autolayout framework for iOS.

+# Requirements
+- iOS 8.0+
+- Xcode 8.0+
+- Swift 3.0+

 # Able to do

-- Support mode: normal, update and remove.
+- Support mode: normal, update and remake.
 - Support All `NSLayoutAttribute`
 - Support `center` and `edges`
+- And a lot of powerful usage, you can see `Example` for Files.

-# Example
+# Usage

 ### Normal